 On the edge of the temple stands a temple dedicated to Lord Ram his consort Sita and Brother Laxman.
 This fort was gifted to Laxman by Lord Ram and hence the name Bandhavgarh (bandhav=brother garh=fort).

 The fort complex is out of bounds now but you can still visit Sesh Shaiyya the reclining Vishnu.
 The statue lies reclining beside an ancient pond filled with algae.
 The surroundings are walled with trickles flowing down the mountain into the pond.
 The idols and walls are extensively covered by lichens and moss according to a quaint ancient look.
 The looming trees create a perfect setting for shade and thus the cool place carries a fairy tale look and feel.

 Baghels were last to rule over this fort before it became the property of the Government.

 Accommodations at Bandhavgarh

 The safari accommodation can be booked online since many resorts have their sites.
-There are various packages available for a stay in the resorts in destination.
-Most popular among the tourists is the Jungle Plan which includes jeep safaris, accommodation and food.
-There are no home stays and day centers available.
+There are various packages available for a stay in the resorts in the destination.
+Most popular among tourists is the Jungle Plan which includes jeep safaris, accommodation, and food.
+There are no homestays and day centers available.
 But there are many budget hotels for a short stay.
-At Tala Gate a number of joints offer breakfast, lunch and dinner.
+At Tala Gate, a number of joints offer breakfast, lunch, and dinner.

-The tourism infrastructure is well developed for tiger tours.
+The tourism infrastructure is well-developed for tiger tours.
 There are many hotels and wildlife resorts outside the park for luxury accommodation.
-The prices range from budget to 3 star and even 5 star hotels.
+The prices range from budget to 3-star and even 5-star hotels.
 Most of the hotels are well equipped for safaris and birding with experienced nature guides at their disposal.
 The luxury resorts have wildlife interpretation centers which are good for understanding the park ecosystem and diversity.

 Meadow in the Park